laurabaldassari/2019-500/data-and-code/rhc_2019/README.md

 ## Post-Class Update

-The latest version makes the following changes:
+The versions posted above and at RPubs incorporate the following changes:

 1. Leave outcomes out of initial runs for each match, and return them for sensitivity analyses.
 2. Reduce the vertical size of the Love plots a bit.